vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The modern elliptic theory of planetary orbits was Fig. 25

-not known to the makers of Indian Siddhantas, but
+not known to the makers of Indian Siddhāntas, but

 they knew that the sun's true motion was far (i) the line of apsides of the earth's elliptic orbit